kwyxz/GetWindowsWallpapers/README.md

 If needed, edit the $image_dest folder in the configuration section of the script

+Then right-click on GetWallpapers.ps1 and choose "Run with Powershell"

 Simply point your wallpaper Slideshow to this folder from your Personalization options in the Settings menu and enjoy your beautiful HD wallpapers!

 Optional
 --------

-I recommend creating a scheduled task that will run this copy upon every system start up.
+I recommend creating a scheduled task that will run this copy upon every system start up with the line "powershell.exe -file [location of the script]\GetWallpapers.ps1"